 For short and long hair, cornrow braids add beautiful detail.
 Choose to braid them all the way down to the ends or stop halfway and leave the rest of your hair loose.

-The style lasts between six and eight weeks, perfect for the woman looking for a low-maintenance hairstyle.
+The cornrows are generally perfect for women looking for a low-maintenance hairstyle.

 What Are Cornrows?

 Cornrows are a series of braids that are as tight as possible.
 This hairstyle has braids lying flat against the scalp.
 While these braids look good on people with most hair types, the hairstyle was originally for coarse, curled hair.